Domestic Violence Hearing and San Diego Family Law

 Domestic violence is a serious issue.
 Yet, it's a common problem not only in California, but the entire nation.
 If you are victim of domestic violence or abuse, it is critical to the safety of you and your children to get immediate help.
 Try to get away from your abuser as soon as possible.
 Call the police, file a report, and get to a local shelter where you and children can remain safe.

 If you are a victim or the respondent in a domestic violence hearing, it is important that you have an experienced San Diego family law attorney on your side.
-The Law Office of Thomas M. Huguenor can help protect your rights every step of the way.
+Huguenor Mattis, A.P.C. can help protect your rights every step of the way.
 Call us at (858) 458-9500.

 Domestic Violence Statistics